-A Philosophical-Historical Perspective 0.5 unit A philosophical and historical discussion of issues in teaching and learning by focussing on assumptions of different pedagogical approaches and their historical roots.
+A Philosophical-Historical Perspective A philosophical and historical discussion of issues in teaching and learning by focussing on assumptions of different pedagogical approaches and their historical roots.

-Feminism and Educational Practices 0.5 unit An advanced course for students who are familiar with basic feminist concepts.
+Feminism and Educational Practices

+An advanced course for students who are familiar with basic feminist concepts.
 A central focus of the course will be to consider relations between gender, theory, practice and politics in education.
 The course will be inter-disciplinary and international in scope.
 It will cover a range of feminist within educational practice, research and pedagogies broadly defined.